-Over a period of 8 & half years of blogging, I have tried and tested many WordPress plugins.
+Over a period of nine years of blogging, I have tried and tested many WordPress plugins.
 Every now and then I need to remove the outdated plugin and pick something which offers better feature and let my blog grow.
 I understand that searching for right plugins could be a daunting task and this is why I keep sharing about using WordPress plugins here at ShoutMeLoud.
 Based on my research and experience, I have created a secret list of plugins which I use on all my blogs.
 As a part of transparency culture, I will be sharing this exclusive list of plugins with you today.

 However, today post is an exclusive post which is part of our transparency culture.
 I love to share how we do things, what tools we use and other important stuff which will help you to grow your blog just like ShoutMeLoud.
 Today, I’m sharing the list of all WordPress plugins we are currently using at ShoutMeLoud.

 Do remember, these plugins are the outcome of my years of experience with blogging.
 So you can save your time, and pick the best plugin for your blog.

 If you have just started with WordPress, you should first read: How to install WordPress plugins.
 Do remember, I keep changing our plugins, so I suggest you to bookmark this page and keep checking after a month to see the updated list of plugins.

 The list is not in any particular order, and at the time of writing (March 2018), these are the WordPress plugins which power ShoutMeLoud.

 Note: Right now ShoutMeloud is using Genesis Theme + Custom skin design.

 List of WordPress Plugins I use on ShoutMeLoud:

 Here is a quick list:

 - Broken link checker plugin